1934 NFL Championship Game: Aftermath

 This was the Giants second NFL championship, and the first time they won a championship game.
 After the game, Abe Cohen promptly returned the sneakers to Manhattan College so the basketball team could practice the next day.

 Many of the participants have been interviewed since the game took place, most notably Bronko Nagurski of the Bears and Mel Hein of the Giants.
 Generally, players from both sides have attributed the Giants' second-half dominance to their selection of footwear.
 As Nagurski put it later, "We immediately said something was wrong because they suddenly had good footing and we didn't...they just out-smarted us."
 A mini-documentary of the game, narrated by Pat Summerall, can be seen in the 1987 video "Giants Among Men."
 NFL Films named the game the #8 bad weather game of all time, and in 2019, it was named the 62nd greatest game in NFL history.

 22 years later, in the 1956 NFL Championship Game, the Giants employed the same tactic they used against the Bears, this time wearing sneakers throughout the entire game on a frozen Yankees Stadium.
 The Giants would win that game 47-7.

+This wouldn't be the last time that the Giants handed an undefeated team their only loss of the season in the championship game, as 73 seasons later, with the 2007 New England Patriots pursuing an unprecedented 19-0 record, New York upset them 17-14 in dramatic fashion in Super Bowl XLII.